LouKordos/fanuc-ethernet-cpp/README.md

 **It is important to note that this way of controlling the robot does not yield optimal performance.
 It takes ~10ms to update or read registers, such as position setpoint or the "Movement done" register.
 Keep this in mind when using.**

 The repo uses a dev container so you only have to open it in VS Code and install the dev container extension pack.
-If you do not want to use VS Code, you can manually build and run the Dockerfile using compose.yml
+If you do not want to use VS Code, you can manually build and run the Dockerfile using the script `build-and-run.sh`.
+This will give you a tty inside the docker container and you can run `build-and-run.sh` again inside of it.